oneapi-src/oneAPI-tab/hardware/README.rst

 Tiles-as-devices model in Level Zero
 ------------------------------------

-* L0 adding support for new device models.
+* L0 adding support for new device models

   * Mainly aimed at multi-tiled architectures
   * New environment variable: ZE_FLAT_DEVICE_HIERARCHY

     * Mode 0: Cards-as-devices model

     * Mode 1: Tiles-as-devices model (no access to root device)

     * Mode 2: Tiles-as-devices model (with access to root device)

   * Objective is to provide applications with ability to